denoland/std/http/README.md

 later be read by other functions handling the same request.

 Contexts are very strictly typed to prevent runtime errors.

-To write middleware in typescript, there are two things to decide upfront:

 ### Adding Context